max-fatouros/cvmfs-ansible-setup/README.md

     after running `cvmfs.setup.all`, any of the individual playbooks above case be re-ran if needed.
 However, they all rely on `cvmfs.setup.stratum_0` having been ran once in order for the stratum-0 public keys to be copied over properly.

-2. To ensure that the environment was set up correctly, you could try propagating a test file through all the machines, i.e. from
+2. To ensure that the environment was set up correctly, you could try propagating a test file through all the machines. i.e. from

     ``` bash
     stratum-0 -> stratum-1 -> proxy -> client